uetchy/LSTMVAE/README.md

 As to CVAE, training data cannnot be uploaded due to the authority problems.
-Dummy data are in ./src/each_case/serif/all_serif16000_fixed_dummy.txt ./src/each_case/serif/all_chara_dummy.txt
+Dummy data are in ./src/each_case/serif/all_serif16000_fixed_dummy.txt

+and

+./src/each_case/serif/all_chara_dummy.txt

-Training can be executed by
+Training can be executed from

 VAE